jppunnett/tcpproxy/README.md

 For CLI, I used David Copeland's excellent [Methadone](https://github.com/davetron5000/methadone) along with his wonderful book, [Build Awesome Command Line Applications in Ruby](http://pragprog.com/book/dccar/build-awesome-command-line-applications-in-ruby]).

-## Installation

-Add this line to your application's Gemfile:

-    gem 'tcpproxy'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install tcpproxy

 ## Usage

 In the following example, tcpproxy listens on port 8888 for connections to google.com.
 At the end of the session, you'll find details about the conversation in a file named, tcpproxy_datetime.log, where datetime is the date and time of the conversation between client and server.

 	ruby tcpproxy google.com:80

+## Installation

+Install it yourself as (TODO: Upload to RubyGems):

+    $ gem install tcpproxy

 ## Contributing